 Compiling the kernel

-This is also meant as an introduction to the kernel howto--just sort of a quick review.
+This was meant as an introduction to the kernel howto--just sort of a quick review.
+Obsolete.

 Compiling the RedHat kernel

 Well, not really.
-It's more of an explanation of how to use to source code from kernel.org to compile a kernel on RedHat--RH has a few gotchas of its own
+It's more of an explanation of how to use to source code from kernel.org to compile a kernel on RedHat--RH has a few gotchas of its own.
+This is really obsolete.

 This is pretty RedHat specific--however, as security becomes more important, it's becoming more and more of a bad idea to use telnet.
 RedHat disables telnet by default in its newer versions.
 It's actually easier to set up SSH than telnet, and you really should.
-This explains how to do it
+This explains how to do it.
+Last updated in 2002, another one left for historical reference.

 The dwm window manager